Upcoming Seabadge Courses

-Sea Scout participants will wear the official Sea Scout uniforms as described in the Sea Scout Manual.
-The dress uniform will be worn for the banquet and graduation.
+Sea Scout participants will wear the Official Sea Scout Uniform (or a legacy Sea Scout Uniform) as described in the Sea Scout Manual.
+A dress uniform may be worn for the banquet and graduation.
 The work uniform will be worn during the remainder of the course.

 Other Scout participants will wear their official Scouting uniforms (official Scout leader shirt, Scout pants, leather or web belt, and official socks) with the shoulder loops signifying their Scouting program.
 Each person has the option of wearing uniform short, long pants, or a skirt.

 Seabadge staff members must meet the following qualifications:

 - Currently registered member of the Boy Scouts of America as a Sea Scout adult leader for at least two continuous years.

 - Successfully completed an official Seabadge course.

 - Be approved by their local council and Regional Seabadge Coordinator to serve on the Seabadge staff.

 - Agree to adhere to the Seabadge Administrative Guide and Seabadge Instructor Manual when planning and presenting Seabadge topics.

 - Agree to wear a national standard Sea Scout adult leader uniform and insignia (exactly as outlined in the current edition of the Sea Scout Manual) during the Seabadge course.

 - Once selected, staff members must review all current prerequisite training materials including; Venturing Leader Youth Protection Training, and Leader Specific: Sea Scout Adult Leader Basic Training.